Conditions for entry to the territory of the Czech Republic:

 - Pay by card, preferably contactless, whenever possible

-Until November 3, there are also changes in the operation of hotels and hostels, which can only accommodate:
+There are also changes in the operation of hotels and hostels, which can only accommodate:

 - persons with an ordered work duty according to the Crisis Act (on business trips)